myConsciousness/atproto.dart/packages/bluesky_cli/README.md

 Available commands:
-  actor-feeds               Show the selected feeds of specific actor. actors-typeahead          Show the typeahead for actors. add-list-item             Add an item to list. block                     Block an user.
+  actor-feeds               Show the selected feeds of specific actor. actor-likes               Show the liked feeds of specific actor. actors-typeahead          Show the typeahead for actors. add-list-item             Add an item to list. block                     Block an user.